})

 Why is knowledge of health and safety regulations important for security personnel?

 Knowledge of health and safety regulations is essential for ensuring compliance and fostering a safe working environment in construction areas.
+Security personnel must understand these regulations to effectively safeguard sites and personnel.

 How do strong communication skills benefit security professionals on construction sites?